johannschopplich/unlazy/docs/placeholders/thumbhash.md

 unlazy supports client-side and server-side (SSR) decoding of [ThumbHash](https://github.com/evanw/thumbhash) strings.
 This allows you to use ThumbHash placeholders for images that are not yet loaded.

 A ThumbHash is a very compact representation of a placeholder for an image.
-It's similar to [BlurHash](https://blurha.sh) but with the following advantages:
+It is similar to [BlurHash](https://blurha.sh) but with the following advantages:

 - Encodes more detail in the same space
 - Also encodes the aspect ratio